bazelbuild/starlark/users.md

 *  [Pixlet](https://github.com/tidbyt/pixlet) is a runtime and UX toolkit for generating animations for small LED displays, such as [Tidbyt](https://tidbyt.com/).
 Starlark is used to write applets whose outputs are WebP animations.
 *  [qri](http://qri.io/) is versioned, scriptable, exportable,
    collaborative datasets.
 It uses Starlark to [describe transformations](https://qri.io/docs/reference/starlark_syntax/).
+*  [recur](https://github.com/dbohdan/recur) is a command-line tool that retries a command with exponential backoff plus jitter to mitigate the thundering herd problem.
+The success condition is written as a Starlark expression.
 *  [Tilt](https://tilt.dev/) manages local development instances for teams that deploy to Kubernetes.
 [Tilt files](https://docs.tilt.dev/tiltfile_concepts.html) are written in Starlark.